coralproject/ask-docs/docs_dir/developer/developer_setup.md

 mongorestore -d coral /yourpath/dump/coral/
 ```

 This will import all the data from the data dump into your own local MongoDB.
+You're all set!